-Diseases such as H1N1, SARS and avian flu, once confined to remote parts of the globe, now move about freely via airplanes and through bird migration; conversely, health problems of developed nations, such as diabetes and obesity, are emerging as major concerns in developing countries as well.
-Other challenges in recent years, such as acts of terrorism, antibiotic resistance, natural disasters, food and water shortages in poor and war-torn nations, the health care system crisis, and aging populations, all underscore the need for highly and diversely trained public health professionals.
+Diseases once confined to remote parts of the globe now move about freely via airplanes and through bird migration; conversely, health problems of developed nations, such as diabetes and obesity, are emerging as major concerns in developing countries as well.
+Other challenges in recent years, such as the health care system crisis, increasing health care policy and regulation, rapidly changing communication technologies, and a widening shortage of primary care physicians all underscore the need for highly and diversely trained health care professionals.

 I invite you to learn more about our Public Health & Professional Degree Programs.
 At Tufts, you will receive a challenging and rewarding education and embark on a career that will make a difference in the world.

 Aviva Must, Ph.D.